cloudevents/spec/websockets-protocol-binding.md

 specific [HTTP target resource][rfc7230-section-5-1] to establish the WebSocket upgrade.

-This specification prescribe rules constraining the [WebSockets Subprotocols][rfc6455-section-5-1] in order to reach agreement on the event format to use, in order to exchange serialized CloudEvents.
+This specification prescribes rules constraining the [WebSockets Subprotocols][rfc6455-section-5-1] in order to reach agreement on the event format to use when sending and receiving serialized CloudEvents.

 Events are sent as WebSocket messages, serialized using an [event format][ce-event-format].